Skip to content

 }

-Notice that colors can be specified as hex strings or as a [R, G, B] array.
+Colors can be specified as hex strings or as an [R, G, B] array.

 Palette